 Are sanctions still a concern for these and other Chinese companies?

 We are already seeing other, non-China-specific sanctions programs in use against Chinese companies for similar alleged activities.
-The most decisive sanctions action against China in this area to date come from the US Treasury Department’s Office of Foreign Assets Control (OFAC), which on July 9, 2020, added four Chinese officials and one Chinese government entity to the List of Specially Designated Nationals and Blocked Persons (SDN list) in connection with human rights abuses against ethnic minorities in the XUAR under the Global Magnitsky Human Rights Accountability Act.
-On July 31, 2020, OFAC added another two Chinese officials and one other Chinese government entity to the SDN list for implementing a surveillance, detention, and indoctrination program targeting ethnic minorities in the XUAR, again under the Global Magnitsky Human Rights Accountability Act.
+The most decisive sanctions action against China in this area to date come from the US Treasury Department’s Office of Foreign Assets Control (OFAC), which on July 9, 2020, added four Chinese officials and one Chinese government entity to the List of Specially Designated Nationals and Blocked Persons (SDN list) in connection with alleged human rights abuses against ethnic minorities in the XUAR under the Global Magnitsky Human Rights Accountability Act.
+On July 31, 2020, OFAC added another two Chinese officials and one other Chinese government entity to the SDN list “in connection with serious rights abuses against ethnic minorities in the Xinjiang Uyghur Autonomous Region (XUAR)”, again under the Global Magnitsky Human Rights Accountability Act.

 The Hong Kong Autonomy Act (HKAA), signed into law on July 14, 2020, could have the greatest sanctions impact on China over time.
 The HKAA establishes a new sanctions program that involves a stepped process and broad executive discretion to target certain foreign persons and foreign financial institutions who have materially contributed to “the failure of the Government of China to meet its obligations under the Joint Declaration or the Basic Law,” which sets forth the constitutional principle of “one country, two systems.”
 A key provision of the HKAA – which could potentially result in a broad chilling effect – authorizes sanctions on any foreign financial institution that “knowingly” conducts a “significant” transaction with any foreign person identified under the HKAA.
 Such financial institutions could ultimately be subject to “menu-based” secondary sanctions, up to and including broad restrictions on transacting in US property, access to the US financial system, and access to US dollars.

-Additional sanctions may also be forthcoming under the Uyghur Human Rights Policy Act (UHRPA), signed into law on June 17, 2020, which requires the President to provide a list of senior Chinese government officials responsible for serious human rights abuses against Turkic Muslims in China's XUAR.
-In an unusual step, several US government agencies issued a joint Xinjiang Supply Chain Business Advisory on July 1, 2020 that warns companies of the potential risks presented from doing business in China related to Xinjiang internment camps or labor.
+Additional sanctions may also be forthcoming under the Uyghur Human Rights Policy Act (UHRPA), signed into law on June 17, 2020, which requires, “The President [to] periodically report to Congress a list identifying foreign individuals and entities responsible for such human rights abuses.”
+In an unusual step, several US government agencies issued a joint Xinjiang Supply Chain Business Advisory on July 1, 2020 that warns companies of, “potential exposure in their supply chain to the Xinjiang Uyghur Autonomous Region (Xinjiang) or to facilities outside Xinjiang that use labor or goods from Xinjiang should be aware of the reputational, economic, and legal risks of involvement with entities that engage in human rights abuses, including but not limited to forced labor in the manufacture of goods intended for domestic and international distribution”.
 Although the advisory and UHRPA do not impose sanctions, they caution companies of the potential perils of engaging in certain activities and may be harbingers of future sanctions or other actions.

 How does this fit into the wider US response to China?